codyngpriest/sorting_algorithms/README.md

 5. Cocktail shaker sort
 This is a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm

+6. Counting sort
+This is a function that sorts an array of integers in ascending order using the Counting sort algorithm